-The following federal rates apply to taxable income.
-The IRS adjusts tax brackets for inflation each year.
-Starting in 2019, the Chained Consumer Price Index (C-CPI) will be used for indexing in lieu of the Consumer Price Index (CPI).
-A common feature of the 2017 Tax Act was that many of its provisions apply through 2025, when the old rules will be reinstated.
-We may not always mention the "change back" rules that apply to many of the recent changes in the law, but we do note here that the rate reductions reflected below will change after 2025.
+The following federal tax rates apply to taxable income for tax years 2020 and 2021:

+Going forward, the Chained Consumer Price Index (C-CPI) will be used for indexing each year in lieu of the Consumer Price Index (CPI).
+Note that many of the provisions of the TCJA only apply through the end of 2025, at which time the old rules will be reinstated.
+We may not always mention the "change back" rules that apply to many of the changes in the law, but we do note here that the rate reductions reflected above will change after 2025 as the law currently stands.